(Updated Feb. 19, 2018)

 Asbestos litigation is the longest mass tort in American history, with no end in sight.
 Every year thousands of Americans are diagnosed with mesothelioma, a fatal form of cancer caused by inhaling asbestos fibers.

 Despite knowing as early as the 1930s that asbestos caused cancer, companies continue to use it.
 The asbestos industry has paid millions to shape pro-asbestos research, helping to thwart multiple attempts to ban the carcinogen in the U.S.

 Mesothelioma patients and their loved ones have filed lawsuits against asbestos manufacturers and retailers.
-To find out if you are eligible for a lawsuit, contact our legal team for a free case review.
+To find out if you are eligible for a lawsuit, contact our legal team for a free consultation.

 Companies Endangered Workers for Decades

 Though it’s been known for years that asbestos causes cancer, the asbestos industry continued to promote its use.
 Asbestos was especially popular between the 1940s and 1970s as a cheap form of fire and chemical-resistant insulation.
 The mineral was also used in everything from naval ships and textiles to auto parts and talc-based products.

 When asbestos fibers are inhaled, they stick to the protective mesothelium layer of organs for years, eventually creating cancerous cells.
 Often, mesothelioma symptoms won’t present themselves for 15 to 20 years.
 When mesothelioma is diagnosed though, it is extremely aggressive; half of patients will succumb to the disease within 18 months.

 Dr. Nicholas Ashford refers to asbestos as “the most criminal industry.”

 Companies that knew asbestos was killing its workers continued using the mineral hoping to get as much work as possible from their innocent employees.
 An internal memo from Bendix Corporation dating back to 1966, asked, “If you have enjoyed a good life while working with asbestos products, why not die from it?”

 Because of this mass cover-up, Dr. Nicholas Ashford, former chair of the National Advisory Committee on Occupational Safety & Health, refers to asbestos as “the most criminal industry.”